Only One Commitment?

 Imagine your children growing stronger every day in the truth and practice of respect for others.
 Imagine the joy of witnessing them walking in Christian love.

-Why not purpose to teach respect as your parenting commitment?
+Why not make teaching respect a part of your parenting commitment?
 We at Training Hearts can help you to achieve this goal.
-Only One parenting commitment that will bring great glory to God!
+Just one parenting commitment yielding great glory to God!